Love Live!: Franchise history

 The next major installment in the franchise was the spin-off Love Live!
 Sunshine!! announced in 2015.
 Fans also chose the name of the idol group for Sunshine, deciding on the name Aqours (/ˈækwə/, aqua).
 Similarly to Love Live!
 School Idol Project, Lantis released the group's first single in October 2015, releasing several more singles into the following year.
 This was followed by an anime television series that aired from 2016 to 2017, and an anime film in 2019.

 In March 2017, the official website of Love Live School Idol Festival launched the "Perfect Dream Project", which featured nine new girls that would be incorporated into Love Live!
 Nijigasaki High School Idol Club; a tenth member was added in 2020.
 Unlike μ's and Aqours, they are not a traditional group, but rather individual school idols who compete with each other are referred to collectively as the Nijigasaki High School Idol Club.
 The idols are featured in Love Live!
-School Idol Festival All Stars alongside μ's and Aqours, and also appear in the main Love Live!
+School Idol Festival All Stars alongside μ's and Aqours, and appear in the main Love Live!
 School Idol Festival game.
 Lantis released the debut album for Nijigasaki High School Idol Club in 2018, and this was followed by two more albums and several singles over the course of the next two years, including performing their first concert in 2018 at DiverCity Tokyo Plaza Festival Square.
 An anime television series premiered in 2020, with a second season which premiered in 2022.

 In January 2020, a franchise-wide concert, titled Love Live!
 Fest, were held at Saitama Super Arena, in commemoration for the franchise's ninth anniversary.
 All three groups at the time performed at this concert, including μ's, which was their first performance after a three-year hiatus since their "final" concert in April 2016.

 Another spin-off titled Love Live!
 Superstar!! was announced in 2020 as an anime television series.
 Fans also chose the name of the idol group for Superstar, deciding on Liella! (/liːɛlɑː/).
 The anime series premiered in 2021; a second season aired in 2022.
-A third season was announced following the conclusion of the second season.
+A third season premiered in 2024.

 Another spin-off, focusing on "virtual school idols" was announced in February 2022.
 They began their activities in late 2022, with the six new girls referred to as the Hasunosora Girls' High School Idol Club.
-A teaser video released in October 2022 announced that the launch of a smartphone app, titled Link!
+A teaser video in October 2022 announced the launch of a smartphone app, Link!
 Like!
-Love Live!, in April 2023.
+Love Live!, released in April 2023.

 A new project that focuses on musical theater performances titled School Idol Musical was announced on September 26, 2022.
 It features 10 girls, five of each who are students of two "legendary schools" located in Osaka and Hyogo.
+The stage performance premiered at the Nippon Seinenkan Hall on February 9, 2025.

+A new project titled Bluebird was announced on February 2, 2025.